RednirgSkizzif/HALTHASS/AirRegulation/ReadMe.md

-# Air Regulation Readme
-This is a readme file for the air regulator serial control for the pneumatic hammer involved with the HALT/HASS project.
+"This is a folder that will house the air regulator  code"